Creating Services and Service Policies

 where <Service_URI> is the value found in the URL for the Service you want to export.

-- Click the (Play) button to tell GraphiQL to send the query to the GraphQL server and get the results.
-Using the example service from step 3, the query and its data appear in the following format:
+4. Click the Execute Query (Play) button to tell the GQL Browser to send the query to the GraphQL server and get the results.

-- To export additional data, use the filter-while-you-type capabilities of the GraphiQL interface to gather other information, such as the collection timestamp, health, availability, and risk:
+5. To export additional data, use the filter-while-you-type capabilities of the GQL Browser to gather other information, such as the collection timestamp, health, availability, and risk.

-- After you finish updating your query, click the button.
+6. After you finish updating your query, click the Execute Query button.